-2. Paperwork Reduction Act.
+2. Paperwork Reduction Act

 The Paperwork Reduction Act of 1995 (PRA) applies to rulemakings in which an agency by rule creates a new paperwork burden on regulated entities or increases an existing burden.
-11 For purposes of the PRA, a paperwork burden may take the form of a reporting or recordkeeping requirement, both referred to as information collections.
-The proposed changes to part 709 impose new information collection requirements.
-As required by the PRA, NCUA is submitting a copy of this proposal to OMB for its review and approval.
+15 recordkeeping requirement, both referred to as information collections.
+The changes to part